nosdav/spec/README.md

 NosDAV is a distributed protocol similar to WebDAV, designed to be used in conjunction with the [Nostr](https://github.com/nostr-protocol/nostr) network.
 It provides a secure and efficient way to store files in the cloud using HTTP requests.
 The protocol includes a robust authentication mechanism that requires clients to send a signed Nostr event in a custom header to verify the authenticity of requests.
 By leveraging the power of Nostr and HTTP, NosDAV provides an innovative solution for secure cloud storage

-The NosDAV spec is extended with optional [NAVs](https://nosdav.com/navs) which are NosDAV Advancement Possibilities.
+The NosDAV spec is extended with optional [NAVs](https://nosdav.com/navs) which are NosDAV Advancement Visions.

 ## Identity